Murder of Barry Winchell: Murder

 Glover pleaded guilty to unpremeditated murder for killing Winchell.
 During his plea hearing, he said Fisher had goaded him into attacking Winchell and that he didn't mean to kill him.
 Tearing up, Glover said "I was just so drunk ... and I had no intent for him to die.
 It was just a mistake, sir. ...
 I wasn't mad at him for any reason.
 I had nothing against him."

 However, prosecutors decided to still take Glover to trial for premeditated murder.
 During the trial, his defense claimed Fisher had goaded him into committing the murder and that it wasn't intentional.
 "Fisher thought Glover would be an excellent candidate to get Pfc.
-Winchell," said defense attorney Captain Thomas Moshang.
+Winchell", said defense attorney Captain Thomas Moshang.
 "He knew that Private Glover could be instigated.
 He was able to work him up, provoke him to the point that Glover said, 'Yeah, I'm going to hit him with this bat.'"
 The prosecution said Glover was still responsible for his own actions and that the murder was clearly intentional.
-Prosecutor Captain Gregg Engler said "It's premeditated - murder without a doubt.
+Prosecutor Captain Gregg Engler said "It's premeditated – murder without a doubt.
 Glover is not a robot.
 Glover took the bat and went out there and killed Winchell.
 He intended to kill because of the massive, massive blows.
 The first blow.
 If not the first blow, the second.
 He could have walked away, but he didn't.
-"He had a choice, and he chose to kill."
+He had a choice, and he chose to kill."

 He faced a mandatory life sentence, with or without the possibility of parole.
 Arguing for a chance of parole, Glover's defense team pointed to his difficult upbringing, young age, and claimed that Fisher had used him as a pawn.
 After deliberating, military jurors decided to give Glover a chance at parole.
-A psychologist testified that he'd gotten along with black youths and gay youths at his youth home, in contrast to previous claims that he was a racist homophobe.
+A psychologist testified that he had gotten along with black youths and gay youths at his youth home, in contrast to previous claims that he was a racist homophobe.

 Shortly before he was sentenced, Glover apologized to Winchell's family.
 His voice cracking, he said "If I had acted as half the man, even half the soldier as Barry was, he’d be with us right now.
 I have to apologize to Barry's parents.
 I'm deeply sorry for the pain I've brought your family.
 This is something that I'll have to remember for the rest of my life."
 Glover said he was drunk at the time of the murder and was recovering from alcoholism, and that he didn't know why he attacked Winchell.
-He said he'd found God in prison.
+He said he had found God in prison.
 Glover's attorneys continued to argue that Fisher had goaded him into attacking Winchell.
 Winchell's parents testified during the hearing, describing him as a loving, compassionate man who enjoyed the Army and wanted to become a helicopter pilot.